-Folder Lock lets you keep your personal files encrypted in a variety of ways, in both PC and portable drives and offers backup of protected files to an Online storage' so they can be backed up automatically.
+Folder Lock lets you keep your personal files encrypted in a variety of ways, in both PC and portable drives and offers backup of protected files to an Online storage.
 Protect USB/CD features three powerful options to protect your portable data, including Protect USB, Protect CD/DVD, and Encrypt Email Attachments.

 To start encrypting and protecting your portable data with Protect USB/CD, simply follow the instructions that follow.